qword-os/qword/README.md

 make clean && make DBGOUT=tty img    # For kernel tty debug output make clean && make DBGOUT=both img   # For both of the above make clean && make DBGSYM=yes img    # For compilation with debug symbols and other debug facilities (can be used in combination with the other options)
+# And now if you wanna test it in qemu simply run
+make run
+# If that doesn't work because you don't have hardwar virtualisation/KVM, run
+make run-nokvm
 ```

 You've now built qword, a flat `qword.img` disk image has been generated.